- Email: john (@) reallygoodsmarts.nyc

-Previously I was a senior data & visuals editor working on breaking news and, before that, the CNN Climate Team.
+Until recently I was a senior data & visuals editor working on breaking news and, before that, the CNN Climate Team.
 Before joining CNN, I was a multimedia/graphics editor at the New York Times, where I helped cover the 2020 election and was one of the many people who worked on coverage of the coronavirus pandemic, for which the paper was awarded the 2021 Pulitzer Prize in Public Service.
-Before that, I was. the investigations editor at Quartz, where we worked to expose coordinated efforts to sway, confuse, and divide the US electorate.
-I also created and led the Quartz AI Studio, an effort to help journalists use machine learning to research and pursue stories, and I led the Quartz Bot Studio, which experimented with conversational interfaces, artificial intelligence, and related technologies for journalism.
+Before that, I was the investigations editor at Quartz, where we worked to expose coordinated efforts to sway, confuse, and divide the US electorate.
+I also created and led the Quartz AI Studio, an effort to help journalists use machine learning to research and pursue stories, and led the Quartz Bot Studio, which experimented with conversational interfaces and artificial intelligence for journalism.

-And before Quartz I established and led the WNYC Data News Team, which powered the public radio station's data-driven journalism, pursued original-source investigative reporting and created useful, playful, New York City-centric projects.
-At WNYC, I also was news director for nine years, executive producer of On The Media, head of digital media, and executive producer for special projects.
+I established and led the WNYC Data News Team, which powered the public radio station's data-driven journalism, pursued original-source investigative reporting and created useful, playful projects.
+At WNYC, I also was the news director for nine years, executive producer of On The Media, head of digital media, and executive producer for special projects.

-I am the founder of Really Good Smarts LLC centered on tinkering with and teaching data journalism, physical computing, machine learning, and DIY projects.
+I have a little side company called Really Good Smarts LLC, centered on tinkering with and teaching data journalism, physical computing, machine learning, and DIY projects.